 Children and adolescents who meet diagnostic criteria for an impulse control disorder often have difficulty functioning when overwhelming urges to engage in maladaptive, and sometimes dangerous, behaviors are so overpowering that they can seem impossible to resist regardless of the setting or circumstance.
-Desert Hills Hospital understands how impulse control disorders adversely affect the lives of young people, which is why we offer a number of programming options that aim to improve the lives of every youth who comes to us for care.
-Our treatment methods and modalities are chosen and implemented into our programs so that children and adolescents can understand why it is important to control impulses and abstain from engaging in problematic behaviors and thought processes.
+Desert Hills Hospital, a leading impulse control treatment center in New Mexico, understands how impulse control disorders adversely affect the lives of young people, which is why we offer a number of treatment options that aim to improve the lives of every youth who comes to us for care.
+Our treatment methods and modalities are chosen and implemented into our treatment options so that children and adolescents can understand why it is important to control impulses and abstain from engaging in problematic behaviors and thought processes.
 Our goal is to help young people achieve emotional wellness and improved behavior management skills so that the devastating symptoms of impulse control disorders do not govern their lives.

-Located in Albuquerque, New Mexico, Desert Hills provides a full continuum of behavioral healthcare services that range from sub-acute residential treatment to community-based programs for children, adolescents, and their families.
-Since its opening in 1990, Desert Hills has grown from a small residential program to the largest and most respected provider of behavioral health services in the state of New Mexico, offering three different locations where individuals can access services.
+Located in Albuquerque, New Mexico, our treatment center provides a full continuum of behavioral healthcare services that range from sub-acute residential treatment to community-based programs for children, adolescents, and their families.
+Since its opening in 1990, our treatment center has grown from a small residential center to the largest and most respected provider of behavioral health services in the state of New Mexico, offering three different locations where individuals can access services.
 In order to ensure that we are offering the highest quality of care possible while meeting all of our patients unique needs, we provide ongoing training for and supervision of all our staff members, making sure they are up-to-date on the latest evidence-based treatment modalities.
 Because we are able to offer each child and adolescent customized and personal care, we can address the specific problems that an impulse control disorder has imposed on your child’s life and help him or her develop the skills needed to return to living the healthy, happy life that or she deserves to be living.
-At Desert Hills, we are dedicated to not only improving the lives we touch, but to helping to change the lives of those we serve, one child at a time.
+At our treatment center, we are dedicated to not only improving the lives we touch, but to helping to change the lives of those we serve, one child at a time.

 Helping a Loved One or Family Member Get Treatment